asciamanna/asciamanna.github.io/_drafts/standardization-review-boards-and-the-death-of-innovation.md

 The crux of this problem is that decision makers are separated from those who are doing the work.

 ### Review Boards & Standards Bodies
 When coaching software development teams, one thing I focus on is helping to identify and minimize waste.
 One of the biggest sources of waste is the unwavering belief that for companies to grow and operate "at scale" an organizational optimization (and risk reduction technique) is to enforce organizational standards.
-This is often done by creating standards bodies, review boards, working groups, etc. This commonly results in the creation of several roles in the organization to create and manage standards.
-These board members can't possibly work on every team they are making decisions on behalf of.
-This separation of the decision makers from the workers creates broken feedback loops that slow down every team delivering software for the company.
+This is often done by creating standards bodies, review boards, working groups, etc. This commonly results in the creation of several roles in the organization to create and manage these standards.
+The board members can't possibly work on every team they are making decisions on behalf of.
+This separation of the decision makers from the workers creates broken feedback loops that slow down every team delivering software.

 The company signals that it values identical teams and organizational sameness over creating empowered, autonomous teams.
 Consequently morale plummets when the realization sets in that the teams responsible for doing the actual work are just typists, mercenaries doing as they are instructed to the codebase.